sashdc/E-commerce-platform-backend/README.md

 ## Installation

 It requires SWL, Node, and a CLI to work.
+Insomnia ot a similar app will be needed to test it.

 ## Usage